Controllable Video Generation: A Survey: Controllable Video Generation Models with Various Conditions

 To further enhance the quality, controllability, and usability of customized videos, researchers are exploring various innovative approaches.
-In pursuit of model efficiency and generalization, zero-shot or tuning-free methods have emerged, exemplified by SUGAR~\cite{SUGAR}, which leverages large-scale synthetic datasets, and VideoMaker~\cite{VideoMaker}, which utilizes the intrinsic feature extraction and injection capabilities of Video Diffusion Models (VDMs).
-ConsisID~\cite{ConsisID} offers a tuning-free method for identity preservation based on frequency decomposition.
-Still-Moving~\cite{Still-Moving} uniquely facilitates the customization of video models using solely image data through the training of spatial adapters.
+In pursuit of model efficiency and generalization, zero-shot or tuning-free methods have emerged, exemplified by SUGAR~\citep{SUGAR}, which leverages large-scale synthetic datasets.
+ConsisID~\citep{yuan2024identitypreserving} offers a tuning-free method for identity preservation based on frequency decomposition.
+Still-Moving~\citep{Still-Moving} uniquely facilitates the customization of video models using solely image data through the training of spatial adapters.
 Another key research area is fine-grained control over motion and concepts.
-For instance, MotionBooth~\cite{wu2024motionbooth} focuses on precise object and camera movement control.
-CustomTTT~\cite{CustomTTT} employs test-time training to effectively combine multiple individually trained concepts (e.g., appearance and motion LoRAs), while CustomCrafter~\cite{CustomCrafter} aims to preserve the model's intrinsic motion generation and concept composition capabilities during subject learning.
+For instance, MotionBooth~\citep{wu2024motionbooth} focuses on precise object and camera movement control.
+CustomTTT~\citep{CustomTTT} employs test-time training to effectively combine multiple individually trained concepts (\textit{e.g.}, appearance and motion LoRAs), while CustomCrafter~\citep{CustomCrafter} aims to preserve the model's intrinsic motion generation and concept composition capabilities during subject learning.